 - Hardware support requiring physical contact – There are several things that need to be done that simply can’t be done over the phone, such as installing and configuring printers, RF devices, network devices, etc. These tasks require physical presence and contact.

-- Understanding the physical layout of the facility and the physical processes – It’s a tremendous asset when your first line of support not only understands the layout of the facility, but can also visually observe the processes and how the users are interacting with the system.
+- Understanding the physical layout of the facility and the physical processes – It’s a tremendous asset when your first line of support not only understands the layout of the facility but can also visually observe the processes and how the users are interacting with the system.
 It is amazing how many support issues are resolved by simply reinforcing some training or showing users the correct way to use the application.

 - Urgency and prioritization – When your first line of support is local, they can better understand which issues are urgent and need to be given priority.
 For example, if we know there are several frustrated truck drivers in the drivers’ lounge waiting for their paperwork, we know that it might be smart to fix the Bill of Lading printer before looking at why cycle counts are not generating for the third shift operators.

-- Language and time zone – By language we are not only referring to the spoken language (i.e., English vs. Spanish), but also the corporate and application languages.
+- Language and time zone – By language, we are not only referring to the spoken language (i.e., English vs. Spanish) but also the corporate and application languages.
 For example, we have heard the following terms used over the years to describe the exact same business process: Work Order, Shop Order, Discrete Job, Change Over, Kitting and Light Assembly.
 Sometimes half the battle is understanding the true issue.

 At the top of the pyramid is what we call Level 3 or vendor support.
-Ideally you are only reaching out to vendor support on a limited basis and only Level 2 staff is the reaching out to Level 3.
-One reason this is successful is because having limited interaction with vendor support will help to streamline the processes.
+Ideally, you are only reaching out to vendor support on a limited basis and only Level 2 staff is the reaching out to Level 3.
+One reason this is successful is that having limited interaction with vendor support will help to streamline the processes.
 It will also teach Level 1 and 2 staff how to better troubleshoot issues that may arise.
 For example, many times we have seen warehousemen log trouble tickets directly with vendor support and witness frustration as the warehousemen may not speak the same language (see above) or have the correct skills or access to troubleshoot the issue with the vendor’s support staff.
-Another challenge with general users or Level 1 contacting the vendor is the same issue often gets reported multiple times which only slows down resolution of other items.
+Another challenge with general users or Level 1 contacting the vendor is the same issue often gets reported multiple times which only slows down the resolution of other items.

 We chose a pyramid to represent this model as the lower level will be the bulk of your effort and activity, and ideally, effort and activity will diminish as you climb the pyramid.
 Level 1 is also the foundation of the pyramid as that is where the users interact with the system.
 The Level 1 support staff should also be knowledgeable about warehouse operations.

-We hope you enjoyed our simple model.
+We hope you get value from our simple model.
 It works for many companies.
-Keep in mind that your final implementation of this model might look different and that’s okay.
+Keep in mind that your final use of this model might look different and that’s okay.
 For example, we have seen some organizations split Level 2 into multiple levels of escalation.
 We have also seen some organizations that have a simple facility combine Levels 1 and 2 because it did not make sense to have a centralized help desk with only one warehouse in their supply chain.
 We think our approach of having layers for your WMS Implementation Support is sound advice – the critical piece for each company is to eventually take ownership and accountability for the first line of defense (Level 1) for their WMS application.

-Need help building the right WMS implementation support team ?
+Need help building the right WMS implementation support team?
 Contact Open Sky Group today to talk about what might work best for your organization.